Where to Eat in Madrid: The Ultimate Guide

 Lavapiés is Madrid’s best-known cultural melting pot.
 Immigrants from all corners of the world have congregated in this vibrant barrio, where they proudly carry on the culinary traditions of their homelands.
 Whether you’re looking for Indian, Latin American, or Senegalese food—or anything in between—you’ll find it here.

 If you’re looking for some spice (as much as we love Spanish food, it’s admittedly a bit on the mild side), Lavapiés is the place to be.
-The curry at Shapla is to die for, as is the maafe (western African peanut stew) at Bar Colores.
-And for something a bit more upscale, you can’t miss the Latin American-Asian fusion at Toga.
+The curry at Shapla (C. de Lavapiés, 42) is to die for, as is the maafe (western African peanut stew) at the Bar-Restaurante Colores (C. del Mesón de Paredes, 56).
+If you’re looking for something a bit more upscale, you can’t miss the Latin American-Asian fusion at Toga (C. de Juanelo, 23).

 Can’t get enough markets?
 Lavapiés is home to the vibrant Mercado de San Fernando.
-Here, you can find everything from natural wine and exquisite cheeses at Bendito Vinos y Vinilos to home-cooked Venezuelan dishes at O Luar.
+Here, you can find everything from natural wine and exquisite cheese at Bendito, Vinos y Vinilos to home-cooked Venezuelan dishes at O Luar.

-And of course, no list of where to eat in Lavapiés—or where to eat in Madrid, period—would be complete without Bodegas Lo Máximo.
-A beloved local watering hole serving simple tapas and on-tap vermouth, this Lavapiés icon is as authentic as they come.
-Stop by on Wednesday nights for live bolero performances by a host of local musicians, including owner Piluka Aranguren herself.
+And of course, no list of where to eat in Lavapiés—or where to eat in Madrid, period—would be complete without Bodegas Lo Máximo (C. de San Carlos, 6).
+A beloved local watering hole serving simple tapas and on-tap vermouth.
+This Lavapiés icon is as authentic as they come.

 Stew of meat and vegetables in a white bowl, garnished with peanuts and herbs.